-All ground mounted and all roof-top building HVAC and mechanical equipment, back-up power generators, vents, piping, and utility meters shall be screened from view from adjacent public street and residential property.
+All ground mounted and all roof-top building HVAC and mechanical equipment, back-up power generators, vents, piping, and utility meters shall be screened from view from adjacent public streets, open space areas, parking lots and residential property.
 Screening shall be accomplished via a combination of landscaping, walls, and building structure.

 Trash Enclosures - All outdoor trash and recycling receptacles, dumpsters, and grease collection containers shall be screened on all sides by the use of a permanent enclosure, with opaque gates for disposal truck access.
-The enclosure shall be constructed of permanent materials such as textured block, split faced concrete block, brick or stone.
-Wood or composite material fencing is not an acceptable enclosure.
+The enclosure shall be constructed of permanent materials such as commercial grade cementitious panel, textured block, split faced concrete block, brick or stone.
+Wood or other composite material fencing is not an acceptable enclosure.
 Colors and materials shall be compatible with the dominant architectural materials of buildings on site and shall be integral to a building on site whenever possible.
 The enclosure shall be located out of public view and constructed to visibly screen the views from the adjoining properties.
 Landscaping should be included around the enclosure to soften its impact.